 “Volunteers dedicate an incredible amount of hours in any given month, equating about 58 full-time staff members that the hospital would need to hire,” said Ann Brundige, Auxiliary president.
 “The best part about being an auxilian is the ‘family’ spirit.”

-This year, 2019, marks 75 years of service for the AAMC Auxiliary.
+Last year marked 75 years of service for the AAMC Auxiliary.
 There are now 500 volunteers who serve over 30 service lines on AAMC’s main campus and off-campus locations around the community.

 Among those volunteers, you’ll come across auxilians like June Caudill and Rita Kapurch.